It’s been an interesting week. I did find the time to read and watch TV. Here’s my weekly recap.

 Do you have any shows you started on day one and watched to the bitter end?

 Last night my wife responded to my suggestion that we watch Stranger Things with “I don’t like Winona Ryder.”
 This is not quite as bad as the fact that she doesn’t like The Breakfast Club, but for me, it’s close.
 Heathers is one of my favorite movies ever.
 I also love Beetlejuice and Edward Scissorhands.
-It’s likely I would like those movies just was much with someone else in the role, but my love for those movies cemented my love for Winona Ryder long ago.
+It’s likely I would like those movies just as much with someone else in the role, but my love for those movies cemented my love for Winona Ryder long ago.
 I shouldn’t be surprised.
 I should be past the point of being surprised that she doesn’t share my pop culture loves.
 She likes action movies and cares more about explosions and car chases than plot and dialogue.
 I’m fine with action movies, but I prefer movies that have a plot and a good script.
 Or comedy.
 I also love a good, dumb comedy.
 She hates most comedies.
 I’m not sure how she can live with a guy that is full of dumb jokes.

 When it comes to TV, she likes formulaic procedurals.
 NCIS, Hawaii 5-0, Chicago Fire, etc. I like a good sitcom, superhero shows, medical dramas and HBO/Showtime stuff like Shameless, Game of Thrones, etc. I will admit to getting sucked in to Chicago Fire episodes when she watched them.
 We do share a love for The Walking Dead, though it took her a long time to admit that she liked it.
 She also shares my love of medical dramas and will watch Code Black with me, but refuses to watch Grey’s Anatomy.
 The one area where I guess I’m the weird one is binge watching.
 She binge watches and I like variety in my viewing.

 Musically, we both like 80’s music like most people who are 80’s kids.
 The difference is, I will seek out new music and have found bands like Bowling For Soup.
-The Dollyrots, Patent Pending and Ryan Hamilton and the Traitors that I love(some claim I like them because they are 80’s like).
+The Dollyrots, Patent Pending and Ryan Hamilton and the Harlequin Ghosts that I love(some claim I like them because they are 80’s like).
 I will also listen to The Hits station on Sirius to stay aware of what new music is out there and will pick up some new stuff that I like.
 She sticks to the 80’s music and has little interest in finding new stuff.

 Books – I love to read and read over 100 books a year.
 I read a lot of different genres written for both teens and adults.
 She reads 1 or 2 books a year and really only wants to read medical mysteries.
 If there is no new Robin Cook or Michael Palmer book out, she struggles to find something to read on vacation.
 I think she actually prefers to just read work papers than a book for enjoyment.
 That is even weirder than not liking Winona Ryder.